Tacoma Fraud Defense Lawyer

 Prosecution possesses the burden of proof in providing evidence that supports each claim.
 However, this does not mean a defendant is completely helpless.
 Enlisting the help of a Tacoma fraud defense lawyer can boost your own case as you try to prove that you were not purposefully complicit in fraudulent activities.

-If you are facing charges for fraud in Washington state, having an attorney like Mark S. Treyz on your side can help you protect your interests and present a strong defense against your charges.
+If you are facing charges for fraud in Washington state, having a fraud defense attorney like Mark S. Treyz on your side can help you protect your interests and present a strong defense against your charges.
 There are many defense strategies you can use to combat a fraud charge, highlighting insufficient evidence and an absence of bad intentions.

 - Entrapment: In many fraud cases, authorities such as government officials and police officers compel a suspect to commit an act of fraud that he or she would not have otherwise committed.
 If an authority caused you to commit fraud, you may be able to use this defense.
 The Law Office of Mark S. Treyz will examine the facts surrounding your arrest to determine if entrapment occurred, and will gather the evidence necessary to prove your claim.